Prelude to a Trump: Recollections from a ’90s Kid About How the School Board Elections Went to Shit

 And in all directions, a subterranean neighbor: the coal companies.
 Invisible except to those who knew they were there, air intakes mysteriously shot up from mining shafts many hundreds of feet below.
 Occasionally, their presence was more conspicuous: a house hastily equipped with hydraulic stilts, succumbing to displacement of the ground beneath; a water storage tank in the front yard, where groundwater was no longer drinkable.

 The ride to school was a circuitous one, marked by American history.
-Once out of our township, we took the National, or Cumberland, Road.
+Outside the boundaries of our township, we took the National, or Cumberland, Road.
 Along its route: the “S” bridge, traveled by countless wagons and stagecoaches amid the country’s westward expansion; the home of William McGuffey, creator of the first widely used series of textbooks in the U.S.; the former estates of budding steel barons with connections to nearby Pittsburgh.

 Our destination was a tiny borough, population 800, where a now defunct segment of railroad passed between it and the interstate highway.
 Seemingly untouched by the march of progress over the past 100 years, it was not unlike many microscopic American towns, with a school, general store, post office, hardware store, firehouse, and not much else.